Overview of PAYE Settlement Agreements : Legislation - ITEPA

 PAYE regulations may provide-

-- that sums accountable for an employer under a PAYE settlement agreement, or any other sums, are not to be treated for any prescribed purpose as tax deducted from general earnings;
+- that sums accountable for an employer under a PSA, or any other sums, are not to be treated for any prescribed purpose as tax deducted from general earnings;

 - that an employee is to be treated, except-